josteink/stargazer2/README.md

 You need to [register an app at github](https://github.com/settings/developers) to have access to API keys.
 This is required to avoid uber-heavy throttling.

+After that, you can proceed straight to the shell:

 ````bash
 # get dependencies